mathigon/textbooks/euclidean-geometry/content.md

 {.todo} TODO – Constructing Midpoints and Perpendicular Bisectors

-    // {.todo} A midpoint is a point on a line segment that divides it into two congruent
+    // A midpoint is a point on a line segment that divides it into two congruent
     // segments.
 If A,B, and C are collinear, and AB=BC, then B is the midpoint of
     // `bar(AC)`.
     //
-    // {.todo} A line, segment, or ray that passes through a midpoint of another segment
+    // A line, segment, or ray that passes through a midpoint of another segment
     // at a right angle is called a __perpendicular bisector__. `bar(DE)` is the
     // perpendicular bisector of `bar(AC)`, so `bar(AB) ~= bar(BC)` and `bar(AC) _|_ bar(DE)`.